pcfreak30/skyd/doc/api/index.html.md

 Repair existing file from stream.
 Can't be specified together with datapieces, paritypieces and force.

+**root** | boolean
+Whether or not the privided siapath should use the user's homedir or the root directory of the filesystem.

 ### Response

 standard success or error response.
 See [standard